stan-dev/design-docs/designs/0031-deprecation-schedule.md

 A minor feature is deprecated and a candidate for future removal when:
 1. stanc emits a compile-time warning with the following 3 parts:
     1. A description of the deprecated feature, such as "Use of <- for assignment is deprecated".
     2. An _action_ the user should take, such as "Use = instead."
-  3. A timeline which includes a date or version after which this feature is slated for removal, for example "This deprecation will expire in Stan version 2.31.0 (expected Sept.
+    3. A timeline which includes a date or version after which this feature is slated for removal, for example "This deprecation will expire in Stan vdepersion 2.31.0 (expected Sept.
 2022)".
 2. It has been added to the [documentation on deprecation](https://mc-stan.org/docs/reference-manual/deprecated-features-appendix.html) with the same 3 pieces of information, and additional information as needed